 - efficient communication available from any point of the application

-- funny and entertaining graphic elements all harmoniously supporting the same style concept and preferably original to create additional recognizability for the app.
+- funny and entertaining graphic elements, all harmoniously supporting the same style concept and preferably original to create additional recognizability for the app.

 One of the decisions made to add some interesting visual features was the color highlighting of the content photos to make them look interesting and attract the user’s attention.
-Colors were used to visually support navigation via color-coding creating conventions and increasing the level of usability.
+Colors were used to visually support navigation via color-coding, creating conventions and increasing the level of usability.
 Categories in the navigation were represented with background photos and original icons.

 One more functional side of the application to mention is the features of chatting and planning.
 As the app is positioned as a highly social, simple and usable chatting feature was seen among the essentials and organized along the standard and common scheme of native chats without too much experimenting so that even the users without the frequent experience of communication via digital channels could feel comfortable with this chat.

-Planning functionality was realized via “meetings” feature which enabled a user to fix the time and day of meeting with the seller/buyer in the app calendar and see this information at the card of the item.
-In the “meetings” mode the image of the item got smaller and moved to the field of the item description while the bigger image featured the image of the meeting place and data.
+Planning functionality was realized via “meetings” feature, which enabled a user to fix the time and day of meeting with the seller/buyer in the app calendar and see this information at the card of the item.
+In the “meetings” mode, the image of the item got smaller and moved to the field of the item description, while the bigger image featured the image of the meeting place and data.

-So, the user’s feed could switch in three different modes and show the chats, meetings, and requests.
+So, the user’s feed could switch to three different modes and show the chats, meetings, and requests.
 In the own card of an item, the seller could also change the different status of the item to inform the users who could potentially get interested in it.
-Also, the application enabled the user to add some items to favorites not to lose their trace in the great bulk of items.
+Also, the application enabled the user to add some items to favorites so as not to lose their trace in the great bulk of items.

 The user’s profile showed basic information like name, location, followers/following and also activation of the chatting function as one of the basics.
-The preview of the item card included the photo, main description with the category color code, the price and ability to add it to favorites right from the preview.
+The preview of the item card included the photo, the main description with the category color code, the price, and ability to add it to favorites right from the preview.

-All UI solutions obtained via numerous discussions and iterations turned around the high level of usability and efficiency which should be supported with all the visual elements available on the screen.
+All UI solutions obtained via numerous discussions and iterations turned around the high level of usability and efficiency, which should be supported with all the visual elements available on the screen.

-The mascot, as well as the other funny and user-friendly characters, were used in numerous funny illustrations which presenting a sort of entertaining element at the same time became the tool of informing the user about the issues or problems demanding attention.
+The mascot, as well as the other funny and user-friendly characters, were used in numerous funny illustrations, which presenting a sort of entertaining element, at the same time, became the tool of informing the user about the issues or problems demanding attention.

 Enable location animated screen